keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 text corpora.
 Essentially, it allows our model to learn from uncommon words, while not requireing a massive vocabulary of every word in our training set.

-The second thing we need to do is mask our input for the MLM task.
+The second thing we need to do is mask our input for the MaskedLM task.
 To do this, we can use `keras_nlp.layers.MaskedLMMaskGenerator`, which will randomly select a set of tokens in each input and mask them out.